thisbra/fingerPy/README.md

 # FingerPy

-FingerPy is a algorithm using python, scipy and fft to measure, analyse and monitor the heart-beat of using only a video of the user's finger on a mobile camera.
+FingerPy is a algorithm using python, scipy and fft to measure, analyse and monitor heart-beat using only a video of the user's finger on a mobile cellphone camera.

 ## Setup